Rohit5055/SignalR_React_App/README.md

 # Aspnet SignalR and React

-This project is a code for the blog post [Aspnet SignalR and React](https://www.abrahamberg.com/blog/aspnet-signalr-and-react/).
+This project is a code for client to server communication in C# and React

-Please read the [post](https://www.abrahamberg.com/blog/aspnet-signalr-and-react/) to understand what code is supped to demonstrate.
+Please read the [post](https://www.abrahamberg.com/blog/aspnet-signalr-and-react/) for beignner's reference.
+We have added some extra functionalities to prove it in a proper way.
 You need dotnet 7.0 and Node.JS  20 (and npm) to run this sample

 ## Use as Template

-If you want to start you repo base on this setup please click [here](https://github.com/Abrahamberg/react-signalr-sample/generate)
+If you want to start you repo base on this setup please click [here](https://github.com/Rohit5055/SignalR_React_App/generate))

 ## Running the code